MADECICCO/Oscar2025/README.md

     Simulation: Perform Monte Carlo simulations to estimate the chances of each candidate.

-# Comparação com os Últimos 50 Anos
+# Comparison with the Last 50 Years

     Atrizes Estrangeiras: Apenas 10% das vencedoras foram estrangeiras, com Marion Cotillard sendo a última em 2008.